-Experience suggests that for convenient class arrangement and blackboard visibility a slightly rectangular room is better than a square one.
-The standard class room unit of approximately 400 sq. ft. should preferably be $22' \times 18'$ rather than $20' \times 20'$ .
-Moreover when it may be necessary to combine two units to form a laboratory or practical room an area $20' \times 36'$ has obvious advantages over one $20' \times 40'$ .
-The importance of having minimum dimensions for class rooms and particularly for laboratories and practical rooms has been stressed in recent pamphlets on school buildings issued by the Board of Education (England).
+Experience suggests that for convenient class arrangement and blackboard visibility a slightly rectangular room is better, than a square one.
+The standard class room unit of approximately 400 sq. ft. should preferably be 22' x 18' rather than 20' × 20'.
+Moreover when it may be necessary to combine two units to form a laboratory or 'practical room an area $22' \times 36'$ has obvious advantages over one $20' \times 40'$ .
+The importance of having minimum dimensions of the control sions for class rooms and particularly for laboratories and practical rooms has been stressed in recent pamphlets on school buildings issued by the Board of Education (England).
 The Committee, however, do not overlook the fact that adherence to a uniform square unit may simplify the question of planning and reduce the cost of construction.
-In a subsequent section of this report (cf. Section 12) they make suggestions which will allow laboratories and practical rooms to be of the requisite shape without affecting the economic planning of the main building.
-Special consideration, however is required in the case of assembly halls and/or gymnasia, where provided.
-The minimum dimensions of a gymnasium or any room which it is intended to use for physical training should be 60' × 30'.
-Assembly halls should provide at least 4 sq. ft. per pupil or person to be accommodated and the proportion of length (including stage) to breadth should not be less than 5:3.
-A gallery is a cheap and effective method of adding to the holding capacity: it can also be designed to improve acoustics.
+In a subsequent section of this report Section 12) they make suggestions which will allow laboratories and practical rooms to be of the requisite shape without affecting the economic planning of the main building.
+Special consideration, however, is required in the case of Assembly Halls and or Gymnasia, where provided.
+The minimum dimensions of a Gymnasium or any room, which it is intended to use for physical training should be 60'×30'.
+Assembly Halls should provide at least 4 sq. ft. per pupil or person to be accommodated and the proportion of length (including stage) to breadth should not be less than 5:3.
+A gallery is a cheap , and effective method of adding to the holding capacity: it can also be designed to improve acousties.

-The Committee gave special consideration to the provision which should be made for those pupils who take meals at school.
+The Committee gave especial consideration to the provision which should be made for those pupils who take meals at school.
 The requirements of hostels are dealt with separately (cf. Section 10).
 The Committee strongly deprecate the provision of separate dining rooms for different castes.
 It is essential to the conception of a school that pupils should take their food together, subject of course to both vegetarian and non-vegetarian food being provided were desired.
 The Committee recognise, however, that economic and other considerations must largely determine the nature of the arrangements made for school meals.

-They contemplate that in some areas and particularly in schools attended by the children of the well-to-do it may be feasible to provide separate dining rooms in which pupils will take their meals seated at tables in
+They contemplate that in some areas and particularly in schools attended by the children of the well-to-do it may be feasible to provide separate dining rooms in which pupils will take their meals seated at tables in western fashion.

-Western fashion.
 Another alternative is the standing buffet or milk bar where pupils will be able to obtain meals or supplement food brought from home.
-Thirdly, there is the provision of a simple weather-proof shed with a clean floor where food may be taken in Indian fashion.
-In all cases, the Committee feel that the arrangements made should be as simple and inexpensive as is consistent with cleanliness and decency but they emphasise the fact that the value of the school meal as a means of inculcating hygienic habits and good manners can hardly be exaggerated.
+Thirdly, there is the provision of a simple weather-proof-shed with a clean floor-where food may be taken in Indian fashion.
+In all cases, the Committee feel that-the arrangements-made-should be as simple and inexpensive as is consistent with cleanliness and decency but they-emphasise-the fact that the value-of the school meal as a means of inculcating-hygienic habits and good manners can hardly be exaggerated.
 Where separate accommodation is provided for dining the size of the room must be determined in the light of the number of pupils likely to take meals at school.
-Care should be taken to see that kitchens, pantries, etc., while conveniently situated in relation to the dining room, are not so placed that the smell of cooking will permeate the class or other teaching rooms.
+Care-should be taken-to see-that kitchens, pantries,-etc., while conveniently situated in relation to the dining-room, are not so placed that the smell of cooking will permeate the class or other teaching rooms.